Haunted Hotel: Production

 Haunted Hotel is created by Matt Roller.
 Roller executive produces the series alongside Chris McKenna, Dan Harmon, Steve Levy, Chris Prynoski, Shannon Prynoski, Antonio Canobbio, and Ben Kalina.
 The main voice cast includes Will Forte, Eliza Coupe, Skyler Gisondo, Natalie Palamides, and Jimmi Simpson.

 On September 26, 2025, Netflix renewed the series for a second season.

 Release

 The series premiered on Netflix on September 19, 2025.
+The second season is scheduled to premiere on October 9, 2026.

 Reception

-On Rotten Tomatoes, the series holds an approval rating of 77% based on 13 reviews.
-Metacritic, which uses a weighted average, gave a score of 54 out of 100 based on 5 critics, indicating "mixed or average".
+On Rotten Tomatoes, the series holds an approval rating of 79% based on 14 reviews.
+Metacritic, which uses a weighted average, gave a score of 58 out of 100 based on 6 critics, indicating "mixed or average".